iTerm2 with Oh My Zsh on Macbook

 - Top popular Zsh plugins on GitHub - Krystian Safjan’s Blog

-, those plugins are not installed will be prompted.
+For adding plugins, you could try to add them in the ~/.zshrc configuration file and apply the settings by source ~/.zshrc.
+Some plugins are already installed by Oh My Zsh, those plugins are not installed will be prompted.
 You can install them accordingly.
 Installation guides for some plugins:

 zsh-autosuggestions